Sip the renowned wines and taste delicious gourmet food from Haskell Vineyards

 Take a flight on the high side of life with a VIP Winelands flight and culinary experience with Cape Town Helicopters.
 Take in breathtaking views as your flight starts with a private Full Peninsula flight around Cape Point before heading directly to Idiom wine estate on the Helderberg Wine Route.
 Here, you will enjoy the Idiom Signature Experience – a haute cuisine tasting menu paired with wine from the exclusive Idiom Collection or a selection of imported Italian wines, followed by a three-course meal comprising a fusion of Italian and South African cuisine.

-What's more, CapeTownMagazine.com readers get the Hopper flight for only R988/p (that's a 24% discount) when using booking code 'CapeTownMagazineHopper' on this secret link.
+What's more, CapeTownMagazine.com readers get the Hopper flight for only R1260pp (that's a 10% discount) via this secret link.
 Or get a 10% discount on ALL other flights with Cape Town Helicopters.
 Claim yours by using our unique booking code: FlyAirbus.
+Combine a Cape Town Helicopter flight with an Ocean Experience, and you'll get 15% off.

 Cape Town Culinary Tours